Are you looking to automate emails in WordPress?

 Constant Contact will now show different email templates to choose from.

-For this tutorial, we’ll use the ‘Agent Welcome’ template.
+For this tutorial, we will use the ‘Agent Welcome’ template.

 You can customize the email template using the drag-and-drop email builder.